Cybersecurity

 What do malicious URLs look like?

-Example of malicious URL.
+Example of malicious malware URL.

-Example of malicious URL.
+Example of malicious malware URL.
 Image source: Microsoft.com

-Here are seven strategies to protect against malicious URLs:
+Here are seven strategies to protect against malicious URLs

 1. View certificate details

 Just because the connection is secure does not mean you know who is on the other end of that connection.
-Most browsers (like Edge, Chrome and Safari) allow users to view the certificate by clicking the padlock icon.
+Most browsers (like Edge, Chrome, and Safari) allow users to view the certificate by clicking the padlock icon.

 2. Use online resources to detect malicious URLs